tplatt92/tplatt92/README.md

 Day 12: Started my day with some codewars challenges to continue my JS application then began Scrimba Module 6 on responsive design.
 Looked at relative units such as %, em, and rems and their various applications.

 Day 13: Signed up to LeetCode and its 30 days of JavaScript problem set.
 Completed several problems to enhance my understanding of how to approach different problems using JS.

+Day 14: Solved severeal problems on CodeWars using JavaScript.
+Moved on to 7kyu challenges and learnt about a few new methods along the way including: the unary operator (+) to turn a string into a number; the Number() method which converts a value into a number; as well as applying previous learnt methods such as .map(), .join(), .split(), for loops and arrow functions.